ppgcourseUB/ppgcourse2023/Molecular_Dating.Jesus_Lozano-Fernandez/README.md

 *The clock model*

 Remember the clock (or branch-rate) model describes how rates of substitution vary (or not) across the tree.
-We are going to use the uncorrelated exponential relaxed clock model.
-In this model rates for each branch will be drawn independently from an exponential distribution. `/clock_relaxed_lognormal.Rev`
+We are going to use the uncorrelated lognormal relaxed clock model.
+In this model rates for each branch will be drawn independently from a lognormal distribution. `/clock_relaxed_lognormal.Rev`

 *The tree prior*